ant-design/ant-design/components/progress/demo/format.md

 ## en-US

-You can custom text format by setting `format`.
+You can set a custom text by setting the `format` prop.

 ````jsx
 import { Progress } from 'antd';